nmn/react-timeago/README.md

 ## Usage:

-`react-timeago` is a very simple component that takes a `date` prop and returns a span with live updating date in a time-ago format.
+`react-timeago` is a very simple component that takes a `date` prop and returns a `time` element with live updating date in a time-ago format.
 The date will update only as often as needed.
 For timestamps below a minute away — every second, for timestamps up to 5 minutes away — every minute, and so on.

 `react-timeago` does the minimum amount of updates necessary.